 Policy of guidelines and procedures for receiving and processing complaints about LAO staff and services

-- individuals know their right to make a complaint, and the procedures involved
+Make sure individuals know their right to make a complaint, and the procedures involved

 2. What is a complaint?

-LAO is responsible for ensuring that a professional and conscientious approach is taken to managing a client’s file; that the file is managed on a timely basis; that good quality legal services are provided; and that staff follow procedures that are established for representation of the client.
-A complaint is an expression of dissatisfaction with a service provided by or with the policies of LAO.
-The Complaints Department accepts complaints by telephone, fax, email and through the Ethics Hotline.
+A complaint is an expression of dissatisfaction with a service provided by LAO or with the policies of LAO.
+The Complaints Department accepts complaints by telephone, by fax, by email, by mail and also through the Ethics Hotline.
 Complaints will also be accepted in person if an appointment is made in advance.
 LAO accepts anonymous complaints as well.

-3. The importance of complaints to LAO
+The Importance of Complaints to LAO

+LAO is responsible for ensuring that a professional and conscientious approach is taken to managing client files; that good quality legal services are provided; that all matters are managed on a timely basis and in accordance with the established policies and procedures.
 LAO considers complaints to be opportunities to evaluate how we are doing.
 They allow us to identify weak points in our policies and procedures so that they can be corrected.
 Complaints allow staff at LAO to see our organization through the eyes of the people who use or are affected by our services.

-4. Who can file or make a complaint?
+Who can file or make a complaint?

-5. Responsibilities of the Complaints Department
+Responsibilities of the Complaint Resolving Party and the Complaints Department

 - Handle each complaint professionally, efficiently and fairly